Anthrax-Network/Fall/README.md

 # Fall

 ## Description
-Fall is a competitive kitpvp plugin.
+Fall is a competitive kitpvp plugin for 1.7.10.

 ## Features
 - Quest (Quests are ways for players to rankup, they also act similiar to a donator rank)